-The Fellow-at-Large serves as a member of the Executive Board of the the American College of Obstetricians and Gynecologists and the ACOG Foundation (collectively referred to as “ACOG”).
-As an Executive Board member, this position is responsible for ACOG’s general management and governance and for highlighting the interests and concerns of the members at large.
+The Fellow-at-Large serves as a member of the ACOG Board of Directors of the the American College of Obstetricians and Gynecologists and the ACOG Foundation (collectively referred to as “ACOG”).
+As an ACOG Board of Directors member, this position is responsible for ACOG’s general management and governance and for highlighting the interests and concerns of the members at large.

-The Fellows-at-Large must be well informed and report to the Executive Board information from the members.
+The Fellows-at-Large must be well informed and report to the ACOG Board of Directors information from the members.
 They prepare and review documents, agendas, reports or other materials for the business of ACOG.
 The Fellows-at-Large have fiduciary duties to ACOG including the duty of care and the duty of loyalty.
-All Executive Board responsibilities must be carried out in good faith, with reasonable care, honesty, and due diligence in a manner that is in the best interest of ACOG, not to any constituent group.
+All ACOG Board of Directors responsibilities must be carried out in good faith, with reasonable care, honesty, and due diligence in a manner that is in the best interest of ACOG, not to any constituent group.
 The Fellows-at-Large must be available to participate and vote on issues between meetings that require approval.
-They may be asked to serve as an Executive Board liaison to one or more
+They may be asked to serve as a Board liaison to one or more committees.

 The Fellow-at-Large attends the following regularly scheduled meetings: